floschne/die-e-sozialen/README.md

 ```
 cd frontend && npm install && ionic serve
 ```

 ## To Do

-1. Make crypto usable
 2. Add a QR-code to be scanned for key-exchange
-4. Social Feature / add Help Portal on interactive map
+3. Social Feature / add Help Portal on interactive map
-5. Create splash-screen image
+4. Create splash-screen image
-7. Make project ready to compile to iOS and Android (some version conflicts prevent that)
+5. Make project ready to compile to iOS and Android (some version conflicts prevent that)
-8. All together, please clean up the code you were working on
+6. All together, please clean up the code you were working on

 ## Done
 6. Add Hilfe bieten delete button (delete offer from db with offer-id given by user)